microsoft/autogen/docs/design/02 - Topics.md

 Topics are used as the primitive to manage which agents receive a given published message.
 Agents subscribe to topics.
 There is an application defined mapping from topic to agent instance.

-These concepts intentionally map to the [CloudEvents](https://cloudevents.io/) specification.
+These concepts intentionally maps to the [CloudEvents](https://cloudevents.io/) specification.
 This allows for easy integration with existing systems and tools.

 ### Non-goals